AYUSH Counselling 2025

 • Secure Confirmation: After locking your choices, make sure you receive a confirmation message or email.
 This confirms that your choices have been successfully submitted.

-• Maintain a Record: Keep a record of your filled choices, locked choices, and confirmation details for future reference and counseling rounds, if applicable.
+• Maintain a Record: Keep a record of your filled choices, locked choices, and confirmation details for future reference and counselling rounds, if applicable.

 Useful Tips and Guidance for AYUSH Counselling